-Old German names could be the way to go.
+No matter your motivations, these Old German names could be the way to go.

-These Old German baby names are cool, quirky, and anything but run-of-the-mill.
+They’re cool, quirky, and anything but run-of-the-mill.

 It’s tradition in Germany to give your child several first names.

 So if you’re stuck and can’t choose just one, feel free to use many!

 - What is the most German first name?